 You must have Administrator rights on the client computer from which you are connecting.

-- To connect to your VNet, on the client computer, navigate to VPN connections and locate the VPN connection that you created.
-It is named the same name as your virtual network.
-Click Connect.
-A pop-up message may appear that refers to using the certificate.
-If this happens, click Continue to use elevated privileges.
+To connect to your VNet, on the client computer, navigate to VPN connections in the Azure portal and locate the VPN connection that you created.
+The VPN connection has the same name as your virtual network.
+Select Connect.
+If a pop-up message about the certificate appears, select Continue to use elevated privileges.

-On the Connection status page, click Connect to start the connection.
-If you see a Select Certificate screen, verify that the client certificate showing is the one that you want to use to connect.
-If it is not, use the drop-down arrow to select the correct certificate, and then click OK.
+On the Connection status page, select Connect to start the connection.
+If you see the Select Certificate screen, verify that the displayed client certificate is the correct one.
+If not, select the correct certificate from the drop-down list, and then select OK.

 Troubleshooting P2S connections

-If you are having trouble connecting, check the following items:
+If you have trouble connecting, check the following items:

 For additional P2S troubleshooting information, see Troubleshoot P2S connections.